BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 will make reasonable efforts to notify you of changes to Carrier Policies through, for example, email, Personal Health Dashboard notifications, or technical documentation.
 You are responsible for complying with all Carrier Policies that apply to your use of the Service.
+AWS may pass through fees imposed by carriers for violations of Carrier Policies.

 **29.7.**  Fees for Amazon Pinpoint and AWS End User Messaging will apply regardless of whether delivery of your messages is prevented, delayed, or